LingxiaoShawn/PG-Learn/README.md

 # PG-Learn
 An efficient and effective algorithm of learning graph for semi-supervised learning.
 (MATLAB Code)
-Our work is submitting to 2018 KDD.
-All code will be updated fully after the KDD deadline.

 ## Instruction: Run code & examples
 Before use the code you should compile mtimesx lib, which is inside util/lib/mtimesx/ folder.
 Please